Mean coaches. Over the years , I’ve heard some real doozies.

 Hey, if it’s okay for a high school lacrosse coach to say to this to one of his players – and that really happened – shouldn’t it be okay for a high school science teacher to do the same?
 (Maybe a biology or anatomy teacher would be more appropriate?)

-Let’s say your daughter was attending an after school Spanish club meeting and the club advisor/teacher asked: “Where’s your fat brother?
+Let’s say your daughter was attending an after school Spanish club meeting.
+Then the club advisor/teacher asked: “Where’s your fat brother?
 Why isn’t he here?”
 (A question asked by a high school football coach during off season weight lifting.)

 Can you imagine if high school teachers taught the way some high school coaches coach?
 Picture a teacher running down a row of desks, grabbing a student by the shirt, pulling him up off his chair, shoving him towards the front of class yelling “Get up there, kid!!
 Solve this geometry problem for us!”